Tori Approximation of Families of Diagonally Invariant Measures: Introduction

 While this guarantees that the orbits would be equidistributed, to bound the sizes of the orbits we tweak the construction of $K$.
 Not only $\mathcal{O}_K$ should have units of logarithmic size, but also $R$.
 This guarantees that $T_p\mu_I$ is an average of measures of logarithmically small compact orbits, and enables the proof to work without Conjecture \ref{conj: number fields packets equidistributed}.

-\begin{remark} Conjecture \ref{conj: number fields packets equidistributed} seems very complicated.
+We will now describe the construction of Shapira \cite[Section 5.1]{ShapiraEscape}, following Cassels \cite{cassels1952product}, and our modification. \begin{construction} For any tuple $\overline m=(m_1,\dots,m_n)\in \ZZ^n$ define the polynomial $R_{\overline m}=\prod_{i=1}^n(x-m_i)-1$.
+Under mild conditions on $\overline m$ we get that $R_{\overline m}$ is irreducible.
+In the number field $\QQ[x]/(R_{\overline m})$, the elements $x-m_i$ are units.
+The description of these units guarantees that they have polynomial size compared to the discriminant of the number field. \end{construction} Shapira uses the structure of the units to show that the compact $A$-orbits corresponding to $\ZZ[x]/(R_{\overline m})$ spend a high percentage of their time near the cusp (see Theorem \ref{thm: Shapira escape}).

+In our construction, we use a similar construction of polynomials: \begin{construction} Let $p$ be a prime number.
+For any tuple $\overline m=(m_1,\dots,m_n)\in \ZZ^n$ define the polynomial $R_{\overline m, p}=\frac{\prod_{i=1}^n(px-m_i)-1}{p^n}$.
+Under some modular conditions on $\overline m$ we get that $R_{\overline m, p}$ is integral and irreducible.
+In the number field $K=\QQ[x]/(R_{\overline m, p})$, the elements $px-m_i$ are units.
+The description of these units guarantees that they have polynomial size compared to the discriminant of the number field, but also lies in $\ZZ + p\mathcal O_K$. \end{construction} This allows us to find a small compact orbit $Ax$ such that, after applying the Hecke operator to it, the new collection of compact orbits is effectively equidistributed in $X_n$ and is composed of many small compact $A$ orbits. \begin{remark} Conjecture \ref{conj: number fields packets equidistributed} seems very complicated.
 It was proven in case $n=2$ in \cite{duke1988hyperbolic}.
 A non-effective version of it is proven for $n = 3$ under some splitting restriction in \cite{einsiedler2011distribution}.
-The proof uses a deep and nontrivial number theoretic result, namely, the subconvexity estimate of $L$ functions of cubic fields. \end{remark}
+The proof uses a deep and nontrivial number theoretic result, namely, the sub-convexity estimate of $L$ functions of cubic fields. \end{remark}

 The proof of Theorem \ref{thm: haarApproximation} goes along similar lines.
 We start with a compact orbit $Ax_0$, constructed using the techniques used in \cite{ShapiraEscape}.
 As in \cite{ShapiraEscape}, this orbit will lie in the cusp for a density $1$ proportion of its lifetime.
 To achieve a measure with partial escape of mass, we apply two Hecke operators.
 The first Hecke operator is responsible for pulling an appropriate proportion of the orbit out of the cusp.
 The second operator is used to get equidistribution from the section of the orbit outside of the cusp (this can be done with one operator, see Remark \ref{rem: one Hecke suffices and polynomial dependence in discriminant}).
 However, this is not a single $A$-orbit.
 Instead, we prove by ergodicity that at least one of the $A$-orbits that constitute the Hecke operators applied to the orbit has to be almost equidistributed as well.